collinalexbell/HackMatrix/readme.md

 ```

 #### Arch Linux

+I'm currently working on an issue with protobuf compilation errors for arch.
+[This PR](https://github.com/collinalexbell/HackMatrix/pull/48) shows how to resolve the issue.
+If you are on Arch and would like to help with a PR that I can get merged into master, try out [this PR](https://github.com/collinalexbell/HackMatrix/pull/55) and let me know in the PR comments if it works for you.
+It would be much appreciated!

 ```bash
 sudo pacman -S xorg-xwininfo protobuf base-devel zeromq libx11 libxcomposite libxtst libxext libxfixes protobuf spdlog fmt glfw-x11 mesa assimp sqlite